West African pygmy herring

 The West African pygmy herring (Sierrathrissa leonensis) is a very small fish, reaching a maximum length of 3 cm SL.
-It is a member of the herring family Clupeidae, and belongs to a radiation of the subfamily Pellonulinae in the freshwater systems of western and central Africa that includes such species as the Microthrissa royauxi of the Congo River basin and Limnothrissa miodon of Lake Tanganyika.
+It is a member of the clupeiform family Dorosomatidae in the freshwater systems of western and central Africa that includes such species as the Microthrissa royauxi of the Congo River basin and Limnothrissa miodon of Lake Tanganyika.
 It is the only species of its genus.

 Description

 A very small fish which shows a reduction in size and some neoteny when compared to its larger relatives.

 Habitat and ecology

 The West African pygmy herring is found in rivers and man-made lakes.
 It schools in open waters and to a maximum depth of around 2 to 8 m; rising to about 30 cm from the surface at night in Lake Volta.
 It feeds on plankton, especially cladocerans.

 Distribution

 The West African pygmy herring has a widespread but patchy distribution from Senegal to Cameroon.
 In west Africa it occurs in Senegal River, Gambia River, Bia River, Niger River basin and Wouri River, as well as the man made Lake Volta and Lake Kainji.
 This species is native to Cameroon, Ivory Coast, Ghana, Nigeria, Gambia, Senegal and Sierra Leone.